cis3296f22/04-voicechess/README.md

 pip install SpeechRecognition pygame
 ```
 - The SpeechRecognition package provides the speech recognition
-- The chess package allows us to create the chess board
+- The pygame package provides the